tytydraco/yessleep/out/A_Golden_Ticket_to_Undehael__Part_2_o_3.md

 I rolled over and propped to my knees to get my bearings.

-Lamps fixed upon stone walls, their incandescent bulbs offering dim, warm light that revealed both mine and the other side of what seemed to be some sort of canal.
+Lamps fixed upon stone walls, their incandescent bulbs offering dim light that revealed both mine and the other side of what seemed to be some sort of canal.
 Ahead of me about eighty or so feet – a causeway stretched over the water with domed shafts on either side.

 *That ticket… it said something about Under-- something, and Waterworks.*